People to people contact, academic, civil society exchanges and cooperation will go a long way in change mindsets, Ban Ki-moon says.

 “Devising curriculum and expanding global citizenship education as well as being aggressive about stamping out instances of anti-Semitism and islamophobia are important steps to take in this regard, he added.

 He said people to people contact, academic, civil society exchanges and cooperation will go a long way in helping to change mindset and begin a dynamic new era of cooperation.

-The UAE is the first GCC country and the third Arab nation to establish diplomatic relations with Israel by signing the US-brokered Abraham Accords on September 15.
-Bahrain and Sudan also followed suit and have signed peace deals with Israel.
+The UAE is the first GCC country and the third Arab country after Egypt and Jordan to establish diplomatic relations with Israel by signing the US-brokered Abraham Accords on September 15.
+Bahrain and Sudan have also signed the peace deal with Israel.